syedazzaamahmed/syedazzaamahmed/README.md

 - Highlights: Presented Research Paper at NIT Puducherry on Mini Hydro Electric Power Plant.
 # 💼WORK EXPERIENCE
 ### Associate - Tesco (Nov 2022 - Ongoing)
+- Provide technical support to the store staff in UK and Ireland by being available to help resolve their queries/concerns by troubleshooting in the quickest available manner.
+- Worked on Mainframe using commands for resolving network and stock related queries.
 - Identifying operational improvements and finding solutions by applying CI tools and techniques.
-- Responsible for completing tasks within agreed KPI's
+And completing tasks within agreed KPI's
-- Provide technical support to the store staff in UK and Ireland by being available to help resolve their queries/concerns by troubleshooting in the quickest available manner.
 ### Internship Trainee - BEML (Ministry of Defence) (Apr-May 2022)
 - Programmed CNC machines using system software, producing components that complied with the requirements of the product and blueprint specification.